Are air source heat pumps safe?

 • Check system controls and parameters

-Be attentive to unusual noises or efficiency drops, as these may signal the need for professional servicing.
+Between annual servicing, be attentive to unusual noises or efficiency drops, as these may signal the need for professional attention.
 Promptly addressing issues like water leaks or increased energy bills ensures your system remains safe and efficient.

 Are air source heat pumps safe when you choose Baxi?
 Absolutely.
-We rigorously test our products to comply with UK safety regulations, offering heat pumps that hold multiple safety certifications.
-Our dedicated aftersales team includes a call centre and qualified engineers with nationwide coverage, so you can confidently enjoy a reliable, energy-efficient heating system.
+We ensure our products comply with all UK safety regulations, supporting this with clear documentation for installation, maintenance and handover.
+Our dedicated aftersales team of call centre staff, as well as a nationwide coverage of heat pump engineers, ensures you can confidently enjoy a reliable, energy-efficient heating system.

 Baxi Air Source Heat Pump - ASHP - FAQs